 Check with your supervisors, professors, departments, faculty, conference organizers or publishers to find out their preferred citation style.

 To learn more about the major citation styles, refer to Citation Styles Guide.

-Some guidelines on references are given in the Handbook for Research Students (M.Eng./Ph.D.) provided by the Engineering Graduate Office.
+Some guidelines on references are given in the Handbook for Research Students (M.Eng./Ph.D.) found on MyPortal@NUS > College of Design and Engineering > Graduate Students > Student Handbook.
 You may want to check with your supervisor/department for their preferred citation styles as well.

 In-text Citation & Bibliography

 You cite the references you used by inserting: